Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Sublime Lisboa - Just 15 rooms, each unique, elegant, and modernly renovated but with classic style, are set inside a former 1900s mansion.
 The location near to Parque Eduardo VII and just a couple minutes from the Marques de Pombal metro stop is super convenient.
 It’s a top option if you want to stay somewhere luxurious, but without an insane price tag. $200-400 USD.

-EPIC SANA Lisboa Hotel - A five-star hotel near Parque Eduardo VII featuring a rooftop pool, a spa, and a gym. $300 USD.
+EPIC SANA Lisboa Hotel - A five-star hotel near Parque Eduardo VII featuring a rooftop pool, spa, and gym. $300 USD.

-H10 Duque de Loulé — Occupying an 18th-century building a block from Marque de Pombal square, this hotel stands out with its blue-and-white tile accents.
-Many of the bright and airy rooms offer lovely city views.
+H10 Duque de Loulé — Occupying an 18th-century building a block from Marques de Pombal square, this hotel stands out with pretty blue-and-white tile accents.
+Many of the rooms offer lovely city views.
 It’s very good value. $175-220 USD.

-PortoBay Marques - At the far southern end of the neighborhood, this small hotel has all the hallmarks of the PortoBay group.
+PortoBay Marques - At the far southern end of the neighborhood, this small hotel has all the hallmarks of the PortoBay hotel group.
 It’s modern, functional, comfortable, and a bit corporate, but with some well-done boutique touches.
-The location next to Praça Marques de Pombal means you are adjacent to not one, but two metro lines. $150-250 USD.
+The location next to Praça Marques de Pombal means you are adjacent to two metro lines. $150-250 USD.

-Hotel White Lisboa For those who enjoy a more minimalist atmosphere, this hotel offers spacious, well-lit rooms and an outdoor pool, all adjacent to a metro stop. $100-150 USD.
+Hotel White Lisboa — For those who enjoy a more minimalist atmosphere, this hotel offers spacious, well-lit rooms and an outdoor pool, directly next to a metro stop. $100-150 USD.

 Turim Saldanha Hotel - The vibe here is pretty businesslike, but the rooms are quite pleasant and very modern and the price is tough to beat.
 The Saldanha metro stop is just outside your front tour. $125 USD.

-ibis Lisboa José Malhoa — One of the cheapest alternatives in the area, like every ibis, you get basic and modern rooms that are clean and functional.
+ibis Lisboa José Malhoa — One of the cheapest options in the area.
+Like every ibis, you get basic and modern rooms that are clean and functional.
 There’s also a restaurant and a bar.
 Pets are allowed upon request. $100 USD.

 4. Bairro Alto